You may have heard a ‘buzz’ around school about The Reading Bucket List. We are extremely excited about this venture and we are sure you will be too.

 A book is a gift you can open again and again. — Garrison Keillor

 Each year group has a list of books carefully selected based on: age, author’s recommendations, children’s suggestions, teacher’s favourites, modern classics and timeless masterpieces by famous authors.
-From ‘The Beatrix Potter Collection’ in Year 3 to ‘Treasure Island ‘ and ‘Swallows and Amazons’ in Year 6 – there is something for everyone to enjoy.
+From ‘The Jolly Postman’ in Nursery to 'Treasure Island' in Year 6 – there is something for everyone to enjoy.
 You can find the full lists for each class attached below.

 In each classroom there is a display with pictures of each book, relevant to that year group.
 When a child is reading one of the books, they place their name on the picture – this gets the children talking about ‘who’s got which book?’ and ‘can I have that one next?’
 Once they have read a book on their list, they put a sticker onto their personal chart.
 By the end of the year they should aim to have read most of the books on their check list.